YannisRoss/Wikipedia-API/README.md

 ```
 The terminal window should show the URL your server is listening on, which by default would be http://127.0.0.1:3000/.
 Visit it to see the project.

+## The welcome page

+To use the project, create an account on the top right.
+Once you create an account, you should be able to import pages from wikipedia through the Import field on the top left.